WritingTechForJarrod/vision/readme.md

   * to install libjpeg open Tools->NuGet Package Manager->Manage NuGet Packages for Solution... and search 'libjpeg' in the Browse tab
   * install the package you find

-#For building Dlib with opencv dependencies in Windows:
+##For building using Dlib with opencv dependencies in Windows:
 Follow the above instructions, then prepare yourself for a journey of great discovery.
 The opencv version assumed here is 2.4.13.
 This version is built with VS2012 but Dlib requires VS2015 for C++11 support.
 Therefore the opencv libs and dlls have to be built before we can use it with the Dlib examples.
 If you get an error like `mismatch detected for '_MSC_VER': value '1900' doesn't match value '1800'` when attempting to build examples the mismatch between compiler versions used for the opencv and Dlib builds will require you to build them yourself.
 This is a multi-step process, hopefully this description is accurate for your purposes.
 For this example I am building for 64-bit windows.
 The steps: